Parker Health Group

 We Build Better Doctors

-We build compassionate, ethical, and adaptable healthcare professionals who prioritize patient care.
+Better doctors means more compassionate, collaborative, ethical, and adaptable healthcare professionals who prioritize patient care.
 We teach them critical thinking, problem-solving, and lifelong learning, fostering evolution, innovation, and integrity in addressing healthcare challenges.
-We encourage them to collaborate with specialists including Parker Health Group and the VNA, and diverse care experiences.
-We create well-trained, empathetic advocates who become thoughtful, respected community pillars and contributors to society.
+Through diverse education in aging care, we create well-trained, empathetic advocates who become thoughtful, respected community pillars and contributors to society.

-We practice self-directed care, giving you power to make informed decisions about your care, choose your doctors, manage budgets, and create personalized care plans.
-In shifting from a provider-centric model, we focus on individual autonomy, personal responsibility and holistic health needs.
-Self-directed care is particularly valuable in promoting independence, care effectiveness and patient satisfaction, as well as disability support, post-acute rehabilitation, chronic disease management and long-term care.
+We practice self-directed care, giving you power to make informed decisions about your treatment from selecting your doctors to managing your budgets and creating your highly personalized care plans.
+In this new model, we're very focused on your autonomy, personal responsibility and your holistic health needs.
+Self-directed care is particularly valuable in promoting your independence, care effectiveness and ultimately your satisfaction as a patient.

 We've Done Our Homework